 Make and taste traditional rice cakes in our authentic Taiwanese Sanheyuan courtyard home, while learning the festive cultural stories behind them.
 We’ll start from scratch—working with raw rice—grind and steam to make Red Tortoise Cakes (Ang-Ku-Kueh), explore various Taiwanese rice varieties, and take a guided tour of our lovingly restored Sanheyuan.

-Private group booking for adults (up to 6 people) may include up to 3 children under age 12 at no extra charge.
+Private group booking for adults (starting from 6 participants) may include up to 3 children under age 12 at no extra charge.

 Course Highlights